Agoxu0/DeepL_Translator_Wrapper/README.md

-# DEEPL_Translator
+# DeepL_Translator

-DEEPL_Translator is a Python library that provides a simple interface for translating text using DeepL, a popular machine translation service.
+DeepL_Translator is a Python library that provides a simple interface for translating text using DeepL, a popular machine translation service.
 It supports translation between various languages.

 ## Installation